Associate Family Court Adviser – Public and Private Law

 Panel Interviews: Ongoing

-In the meantime, if you would like to informally find out about the role before deciding to apply, you are welcome to contact the Recruiting Manager by email advising of the best number to contact you on and most suitable time(s) (Helen Hughes – [email protected]).
+In the meantime, if you would like to informally find out about the role before deciding to apply, you are welcome to contact the Recruiting Manager by email advising of the best number to contact you on and most suitable time(s) (Sarah Isaac-Brown – [email protected]).
 However, please note we cannot accept applications / CVs by email and you must apply online but rest assured the process is quick and simple.

 We particularly welcome applications from individuals from diverse backgrounds as we strive to ensure our workforce reflects the diversity of the children and families we work with.